 In summer, combination, oily or blemish-prone skin generally sees the condition of their skin improve.
 The sun has indeed a anti-inflammatory action, which will initially help reduce blemishes and acne pimples.
 The sebum also seems to be regulated, and the shine is less present at the end of the day.

-In dry skin, UV rays from the sun cause has a dryness and dehydration even more marked than the rest of the year.
+In dry skin, UV rays from the sun cause a dryness and dehydration even more marked than the rest of the year.
 The sun also facilitates the production of free radicals, responsible for cell aging and oxidative stress.

 Why do imperfections appear after returning from vacation?